telerik/winforms-docs/scheduler/views/exact-time-rendering.md

 __RadScheduler__ supports functionality to arrange appointments according to their start time and duration.
           The __EnableExactTimeRendering__ property should get or set a value, indicating whether the appointment start and end time should be rendered exactly.
 By default its value is *false*.

+>note Due to the great difference in the amount of time, which different time scales represent,
+          appointments might become too small to render accurately in larger time scales.
+>

 * __Day View:__![scheduler-views-exact-time-rendering 001](images/scheduler-views-exact-time-rendering001.png)